rolyatmax/Info/README.md

 If using Markdown, the Markdown.Converter.js file is required as a dependency: [https://code.google.com/p/pagedown/wiki/PageDown](https://code.google.com/p/pagedown/wiki/PageDown).

 Also, Info requires jQuery ONLY IF you choose to load in your content from an external file.
 But if you have a different library you'd like to use instead of jQuery, feel free to pass it into the options as `$`.

+Finally, you can add or edit the styles.
+The `btn` element is assigned a class of "info_btn".
+The `el` element is assigned a class of "info_container".
+And the `container` element is assigned a class of "content_wrapper".
+(What's that?
+Those are the best names you've ever heard?
+Why thank you.)
+When the info section is open a class of "open" is added to the `el` element, and a class of "inactive" is added to the `container` element.
+So target those to change the styling if you'd like.
+If you need help, just look at info.css for reference.